onenok/Speech-transcription-translator/README_EN.md

-# Real-time Speech Translator
+# Speech-transcription-translator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A simple web application that converts English speech to text in real-time and translates it to Traditional Chinese.
+A simple web application that converts speech(Default is English) to text in real-time and translates it to other languages(Default is Traditional Chinese).

 ## Features